kacyos/MBA_IGTI/README.md

-# Página destinada ao MBA Desenvolvimento Full Stack do IGTI
+# MBA Desenvolvimento Full Stack - IGTI

 You can use the [editor on GitHub](https://github.com/kacyos/MBA_IGTI/edit/main/README.md) to maintain and preview the content for your website in Markdown files.